joan-vandenbulcke/test-modelity/README.md

 npm run test-unit
 ```

+### End-to-end tests

+These tests are written with **Playwright**.
+The goal is to test the global behavior of the application with a predefined scenario.

+End-to-end tests are located in the `src/tests/e2e` directory.
-You can run unit tests with the following command:
+You can run end-to-end tests with the following command:

 ```bash
 npm run test-e2e